-As of December 31, 2018 we employed approximately 4,200 full time equivalent employees.
+As of December 31, 2019 we employed approximately 4,030 full time equivalent employees.
 Management believes that our employee relations are excellent and a strong contributing factor to our success.

-In Canada, our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge, Maple Ridge Chrysler Jeep Dodge FIAT, Island GMC, Wellington Motors and BMW Canbec are represented by labour unions.
-The collective bargaining agreement with the union at Moncton Chrysler Jeep Dodge is currently in the process of being renegotiated.
+In Canada, our employees in parts, service and collision repair and sales activities at Moncton Chrysler Jeep Dodge, Maple Ridge Chrysler Jeep Dodge FIAT, Island GMC, Wellington Motors, Mercedes-Benz Rive-Sud and BMW Canbec are represented by labour unions.
+The collective bargaining agreement with the union at Island GM is currently in the process of being renegotiated.
+The collective bargaining agreement with the service advisor's union at Mercedes-Benz Rive-Sud is entering renegotiations.
+The sales consultants at Mercedes-Benz Rive-Sud certified in June 2019 and a collective bargaining agreement is currently in the process of being negotiated.
 The collective bargaining agreement with the union at BMW Canbec was successfully renegotiated in 2018 and will expire on August 1, 2021.
-The collective bargaining agreement with Maple Ridge Chrysler Jeep Dodge FIAT was successfully renegotiated in 2017 and expires on June 30, 2020.
-The collective bargaining agreement with Wellington Motors was renegotiated in 2016 and will expire on November 27, 2019.
-The collective agreement with Island GM was renegotiated on March 1, 2019 and will expire on March 1, 2020.
+The collective bargaining agreement with Wellington Motors was renegotiated in 2019 and will expire on November 27, 2022.
+The collective bargaining agreement with Maple Ridge Chrysler Jeep Dodge FIAT was successfully renegotiated in 2017 and expires on May 31, 2020.
+The collective bargaining agreement with the parts and service employees at Mercedes-Benz Rive-Sud was negotiated in 2015 and expires July 15, 2020.
+The collective agreement with Moncton Chrysler Dodge Jeep Ram was renegotiated in 2019 and will expire on December 31, 2021.